-The presentation of the external appearance of people with their true features records a socially contemporary historical event and tells the story of a simple daily snapshot.
+The presentation of the external appearance of people with their true features records a socially contemporary history of a simple daily snapshot.

 The description of the city life with the ensemble of the artwork and the composition are in harmony with the perspective and geometric symmetry.

 The huge water patch that separates horizontally the painting, instinctively demonstrates the artist’s favor of the liquid element.